 Where We Work

-Kim is based in Los Angeles and currently conducting onsite visits in the greater SoCal area.
-Virtual consultations are available by Zoom and becoming increasingly popular for our growing global clientele.
-Request to travel is available pending location with additional hourly rate.
+Kim is based in Los Angeles and currently conducting onsite visits or virtual consultations are available by Zoom.

 Email us to set up a complimentary 15 min chat with Kim.